This IRS tax rule can help owners save on capital gains taxes by reinvesting in their business.

 When must the transaction be completed?

 While the overall exchange process may differ for each transaction, there are specific deadlines that apply to any 1031 exchange.
-After the sale of a business asset, the business owner must identify all potential replacement assets within 45 days.
-They then have up to 180 days from the sale date of the original asset (or until the tax filing due date, whichever comes first) to complete the acquisition of the replacement asset or assets.
+After the sale of the relinquished property, the business owner must identify all potential replacement assets within 45 days.
+They then have up to 180 days from the sale date of the original asset (or until the tax filing due date, whichever comes first) to complete the acquisition of the replacement property.

 Where do I start?